 NDPMA Alumni Awards: The children of Notre Dame Preparatory School, Notre Dame High School (Harper Woods), Oakland Catholic and Pontiac Catholic alumni are eligible for yearly discounts in tuition at Notre Dame Preparatory School and Notre Dame Marist Academy.
 The Alumni Award is $1,000 for the first student and is prorated for additional students.
 Alumni awards cannot be combined with other merit, academic or financial aid awards.

-NDP Diversity Scholarship: Students entering the Upper Division (grades 9-11) of Notre Dame may qualify for a Diversity Scholarship for the first year of attendance at NDP.
-The Diversity Scholarship is based on student responses to the diversity statement (6b.) on the Student Questionnaire portion of the NDPMA application for admission.
+NDP Diversity Scholarship: Students entering the Upper Division (grades 9-11) of Notre Dame may qualify for a diversity scholarship for the first year of attendance at NDP.
+The Diversity Scholarship is based on student responses to the diversity statement in the Supplemental Application for admission.

-ND Marist-Lower Division Tuition Credit: Beginning in 2008-2009, NDPMA began a tuition credit program at the Lower Division.
-Upon successful completion of each year at the Lower Division, every student earns a $500 Tuition Credit to be applied to tuition at the Middle Division and/or Preparatory School.
-For students entering in the 2008-2009 school year or later, the maximum amount – for a student beginning at the age of 3 and finishing in Grade 5 – is $4,000.
+ND Marist-Lower Division Tuition Credit: Beginning in 2008-09, NDPMA began a tuition credit program at the Lower Division.
+Upon successful completion of each year at the Lower Division, every full-pay student earns a $500 Tuition Credit to be applied to tuition at the Middle Division and/or Preparatory School.
+For students entering in the 2008-2009 school year or later, the maximum amount–for a student beginning at the age of 3 and finishing in Grade 5–is $4,000.
 Tuition Credit may be applied at once or spread out over many years between grades 6 and 12.
 Tuition Credit is non-transferable.

 ND Marist-Lower Division Referral Reward: Any current Lower Division parent whose name is listed as a referrer on a prospective Lower Division student application will be eligible to receive a $300 reward should that student be admitted and registered.
 Once the referral is recognized and approved, the reward will help defray the referrer's next tuition payment, typically in September.

-ND Marist-Middle Division Merit Scholarships: Students entering Grade 6 may qualify for one-year Merit Scholarships ranging from $500 to $1,000.
-Merit Scholarships are awarded to the top students who participate in Scholars Day on Saturday, Feb.
-27, 2016.
+ND Marist-Middle Division Merit Scholarships: Students entering Grade 6 may qualify for one-year Merit Scholarships ranging from $500 to $2,500.
+Merit scholarships are awarded to the top students who participate in Scholars Day on Saturday, March 10, 2018.

 · The student must be an applicant to Notre Dame Marist Academy and currently in Grade 5.

 · The student must have completed the admission process for Notre Dame Marist Academy on or before Jan.
-15, 2016, including: application, Iowa test score, teacher evaluations, records and interview.
+19, 2018, including: application, Iowa test score, student evaluations, records and interview.

 ND Prep Academic Scholarships

-Beginning with the incoming NDP Class of 2020, Notre Dame will offer the following academic merit scholarships to qualified students.
+Beginning with the NDP Class of 2020, Notre Dame offers the following academic merit scholarships to qualified students.
 These scholarships are eligible only to students who take the High School Placement Test (HSPT) in November or December of the 8th grade year.
 Students need not apply for these awards.
-Please note that scholarships earned by NDP students in the classes of 2016, 2017, 2018 and 2019 will not be affected by these new standards.
+Please note that scholarships earned by NDP students in the classes of 2018 and 2019 are not be affected by these standards.